(When the page opens, right click and save it.)

 What about kids?

 Each Missional Community has the freedom to decide exactly what to do with their own kids.
-Some elements may be great for kids to be part of.
+Some elements are great for kids to be part of.
 Others maybe not so much.
 It may also change from week to week.
-Exactly how to handle kids is up to the group to decide, and the group leader will help facilitate this decision.
+Exactly how to handle kids is up to each MC to decide, and the group leader will help facilitate this decision.

 One thing we want to be clear on is that kids are an important part of the family.
 Involving them in the life of the community is by far the best way for parents to train and disciple them, and they add to the overall life and vibrancy the Missional Community.